Acre Prison siege: Aftermath

 The New York Herald Tribune wrote that the underground had carried out "an ambitious mission, their most challenging so far, in perfect fashion", while in the House of Commons, Oliver Stanley asked what action His Majesty's Government was planning to take "in light of the events at Acre prison which had reduced British prestige to a nadir."

 The Jewish Agency called the break "an irresponsible suicidal act", while Irgun commander Menachem Begin hailed it as an act of heroism.

-The five men from the blocking squads who had been captured, Avshalom Haviv, Meir Nakar, Yaakov Weiss, Amnon Michaelov, and Nahman Zitterbaum, were tried in a British military court.
+The five men from the blocking squads who had been captured, Avshalom Haviv, Meir Nakar, Yaakov Weiss, Amnon Michaelov, and Nahman Zitterbaum (Menachem Ostrowitz's underground name), were tried in a British military court.
 Haviv, Weiss, and Nakar were sentenced to death.
-Michaelov and Zitterbaum escaped the death penalty due to them being minors, and received life sentences.
+Michaelov and Zitterbaum received life sentences since they were minors.
 In response to the death sentences, the Irgun abducted two British sergeants, Clifford Martin and Mervyn Paice, and threatened to kill them should the British carry out the death sentences.
 When the British authorities did not relent and hanged the three, the Irgun killed the two sergeants and hanged their bodies from a tree in a eucalyptus grove near Netanya.
 This action is credited with being one of the major catalysts for the eventual British withdrawal from Palestine.

 The Acre Prison break, with other operations had a strong effect on the morale of the Yishuv and on the fight for the foundation of Israel.
 It is considered to have seriously damaged British prestige and sped up to the foundation of the UNSCOP committee.

 The operation is marked by a monument on the Acre promenade.